- The takeaway from this week’s episode is … you have a choice to be proactive or reactive with your life.

 They see themselves as being fabulously fit, extremely good-looking, successful in their career, or wealthy beyond imagination.
 They imagine never having to worry about money and see themselves in a long-term relationship with their soul mate.
-This includes taking exotic vacations, drive exquisite cars and have perfect children.
-These people see themselves living the good life … someday.
+This includes taking exotic vacations, drive exquisite cars, and have perfect children.
+These people imagine living the good life … someday.

-Proactive people see the same things, they just don’t daydream about them.
+These people see the same things, they just don’t daydream about them.
 They always went to the gym because it made them feel good, looking good was just a byproduct of that.
-They work in a vocation they believe in and look forward to it.
-They are involved in healthy relationships – exciting ones.
+They work in a vocation they believe in and look forward to it every day.
+They are involved in healthy relationships – stimulating ones.
 They learn about new things every day and drive a car that fits their personality.
 They quit smoking years ago and drink occasionally.
 They eat healthy and their friends admire them.
 They are creating a good life.

 The difference is that one person dreams about it while the other is living the dream every day.

-The common reality is that most people are reactively waiting for their life to get better.
-To get that great job, to get into shape, to start eating right, to find the right person, to start that business, to be happy, yet they avoid taking action, right now, to get there.
+Most people are reactive, waiting for their life to get better.
+Hoping to get that great job, to get into shape, to meet the right person, start that dream business, be happy, yet they avoid taking the proactive steps right now to get there.

-Ask yourself, “Am I waiting for something to happen to change my life, or will I follow my passions and take action to create the life I desire?”
+Ask yourself, “Am I waiting for something to happen to change my life, or will I follow my passions to create the life I desire right now? …

 - The proactive person is outnumbered but held up as role models.
 While the dreamers were busy dreaming the proactive people passed them by.

-- The people who dream their life away waiting for the change they dream of miss out on who they would have become along the way had they taken the initiative earlier.
+- The people who dream their life away waiting for the change they dream of – risk running out of time to become who they could have been.

-- There’s an end to everyone’s physical life, however, the proactive ones feel deep rewards about the meaningful impact they had on the world.
+- There’s an end to everyone’s physical life, however, the proactive ones feel deep rewards about the meaningful impact they are having on others.
 The monetary achievements are just a measurement of their value to the world.
 The reactive ones will eventually get there too but struggle along the way due to their resistance.

-How It Works: Change is inevitable and you will always be changing with it.
-The only question is, will you wait to change, or will you design your change.
-So even though both people will wind up in the same place, one will be fulfilled while the other will be depleted.
-People are experiencing huge amounts of change now and most of it is being forced upon them.
+HOW IT WORKS: Change is inevitable, and you will always be changing with it.
+The only question is, will you wait to change, or will you embrace it.
+So, even though both people will wind up in the same place, one will enjoy the journey while the other may struggle to catch up.
+People are experiencing huge amounts of change now; the reactive ones feel that change is being forced upon them.
 Life is not supposed to be a struggle.
-You came here to use your time wisely, experiencing everything that intrigued you.
-The by-product of this radical curiosity propels you into the life of your dreams.
+You came here to use your time wisely, experiencing everything that intrigues you.
+The by-product of this radical curiosity propels you into the life of your dreams, free of struggle.
 The more you are true to yourself, enjoying what every present moment has to offer, the easier it will be to be proactive.
 It’s a matter of trusting the guidance that spontaneously shows up letting you be proactive without the struggle.